-The bill would create a new act to prohibit a "public employer" from requiring, by collective bargaining agreement or otherwise, that a person reside within a specified geographic area or within a specified distance or travel time from his or her place of employment as a condition of employment or promotion by the public employer.
-This provision would not apply if the person were a volunteer or paid on-call firefighter, an elected official, or an unpaid appointed official.
+The bill creates a new act to prohibit, except as otherwise provided, a "public employer" from requiring, by collective bargaining agreement or otherwise, that a person reside within a specified geographic area or within a specified distance or travel time from his or her place of employment as a condition of employment or promotion by the public employer.
+The bill specifies that it does not prohibit a public employer from requiring that a person live within a specified distance from the public employer's nearest boundary.
+The specified distance must be 20 miles or greater.
+Such a requirement does not apply, however, if an employee's spouse is employed by another public employer and is subject to a condition of employment or promotion that would require him or her to live within 20 miles of the public employer.

+The bill's prohibition against a public employer's requiring that a person live within a specified distance from the employer's boundary does not apply if the person is a volunteer or paid on-call fire fighter, an elected official, or an unpaid appointed official.

-The bill specifies that it would apply only to employment contracts entered into, renewed, or renegotiated after the bill's effective date, in accordance with the prohibition against impairment of contracts provided in Article I, Section 10 of the State Constitution.
+The bill applies only to employment contracts entered into, renewed, or renegotiated after the bill's effective date, in accordance with the prohibition against impairment of contracts provided in Article I, Section 10 of the State Constitution.

-("Public employer" would mean the State or a county, township, village, city, authority, school district, or other political subdivision of the State and would include any entity jointly created by two or more public employers.
-"School district" would mean a school district, local act school district, or intermediate school district as defined in the Revised School Code, or a public school academy established under the Revised School Code.)
+("Public employer" means a county, township, village, city, authority, school district, or other political subdivision of the State and includes any entity jointly created by two or more public employers.
+"School district" means a school district, local act school district, or intermediate school district as defined in the Revised School Code, or a public school academy established under the Revised School Code.)